SyedaEshalMurtaza/Calculator/README.md

 Use the C button to clear everything if you want to start over.

 What’s Next?

 I’m planning to add a few more cool features:

-A scientific calculator mode with advanced functions.
+.A scientific calculator mode with advanced functions.
-A calculation history to track previous results.
+.A calculation history to track previous results.
-Polishing the design for a more modern look.
+.Polishing the design for a more modern look.